TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 * More information on how it works [here]
 #### 🧾 Docs
 * Craeted a separate doc for [script call examples](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/examples_google_home_resume.md) which shows how to use the new features.
 Description how to use the script to send a TTS and change the volume is also placed there now.
+* Changed background to description and removed reference to old TTS script

 Older changes can be found [here](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/docs/changelog_google_home_resume.md)